epistemex/undo-redo/README.md

 ﻿undo-redo
 =========

-A simple to use, powerful all-purpose undo-redo stack for JavaScript.
+A simple to use, powerful all-purpose undo-redo stack for JavaScript (browser and Node).

 Features
 --------

 - Lightweight (< 1 kb), efficient and easy to use!
+- Browser + Node support
 - Add any kind of data to the stack (text, images, canvas data, objects, arrays etc.).
 - Single undo() call, returns object for new state
 - Single redo() call, returns object for new state (if possible)